rdzman/test/CONTRIBUTING.md

 To make changes to an existing pull request, make the changes to your branch.
 When you push that branch to your fork, GitHub will automatically update the pull request.
-Each time the pull request is updated it triggers a CI (continuous integration) test run which results in a √ or x next to the commit on the pull request page and next to the pull request name in the issue tracker.
+Each time the pull request is updated it triggers a [CI (continuous integration) test run][18] which results in a check mark or an X next to the commit on the pull request page and next to the pull request name in the issue tracker, indicating whether or not all tests passed.

 After your pull request has been reviewed and approved by a MATPOWER Collaborator, it can be merged into the upstream MATPOWER repository.